 Our aim is to allow children from the age of two to develop their social and learning skills alongside friends in a happy, family-style atmosphere.

-Noah’s Ark Nursery has a reputation for quality care, which is maintained by our team of nine staff members who are constantly updating their skills.
+Noah’s Ark Nursery has a reputation for quality care, which is maintained by our team of six staff members who are constantly updating their skills.
 We pride ourselves on our high ratio of staff to children in our nursery.

 Noah’s Ark Nursery offers a range of inspiring indoor and outdoor play activities.
 We are based in a spacious fully ventilated hall and our outside areas include the newly equipped Noah’s Ark garden and a secure play area on Bures recreation ground.

 In line with our Mission Statement: To provide a high-quality playgroup that is affordable and accessible to all, we offer funded places during all our sessions with no extra costs.

 We also provide a Breakfast and After school club for ages 2-11 years and a safe delivery and collection service for children attending Bures Primary School.

 Please contact us on 07932 504 450 for further information and enquiries.